run-ai/docs/docs/Administrator/Researcher-Setup/cli-troubleshooting.md

 ### Solution

 Set the env var PYTHONUNBUFFERED to any non-empty string or pass -u to Python. e.g. python -u main.py

+## Runai list command works but runai submit does not

+### Solution

+Helm utility is not installed.
+See Run:AI Installation documentation.